gitChaoslord/gitchaoslord/README.md

 ## Hello, I'm [William](https://gitchaoslord.github.io/)

-I set out as an autodidact Software Developer and currently hold more than a year of professional experience.
+I set out as a self-taught Software Engineer as a result of my passion for Video Games and computers.
+I currently hold more than a year of professional experience.

 ## Skills & Technologies